Back to "Guides"

 "We offer weekend delivery for events across Manchester, including Prestwich and Whitefield.
 Book by 3pm for next-day service."

-• Google's "People Also Ask": Type your keyword (e.g., "widget hire Manchester") into Google.
-The drop-down questions (e.g., "How long can I hire widgets for?") reveal related intents.
+• Google's "People Also Ask": type your keyword (e.g. "widget hire Manchester") into Google.
+The drop-down questions (like "How long can I hire widgets for?") tell you what else people are wondering about.

 4. Semantically-related words